 This is done to maintain an optimum pack size.

-Wild dog mothers have their pups in underground holes like old aardvark diggings.
+Cape hunting dog mothers have their pups in underground holes like old aardvark diggings.

 Males will stay in the pack and help raise subsequent litters.

 The females leave the pack to seek out other breeding opportunities, as soon as the pups are grown-ups.
 The males stay behind to form the core of the pack.

 The pups begin to wean at only two weeks of age.

 The whole pack regurgitates food for them will contribute to raising them if the mother should die.